DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-row-detail.md

 # TableRowDetail Plugin Reference

-A plugin that manages the expanded state for table row details and renders a detail row.
+A plugin that renders a table detail row.

 ## User Reference